ProgrammerAL/Presentations-2024/orlando-code-camp/presentation.md

 # What Pulumi isn't

-- It's not a Cross-Platform abstraction
+- NOT a Cross-Platform abstraction
   - Clouds are target specifically
   - Ex: Cloud storage different between AWS S3 and Azure Blob Storage